 Per serving: 220 calories, 7 g fat, 39 g carbohydrates, 3 g protein

-Save Try different fruit combos each time for new flavors, and serve these dessert chips & salsa fresh for best texture.
+Try different fruit combos each time for new flavors, and serve these dessert chips & salsa fresh for best texture.

 Recipe Guide